gagolews/realtest/README.md

     current=c("11", "22", "13"),  # this is the behaviour we have now
     undesired=P(error=TRUE)  # this is R, we should obey the recycling rule )

+# the default test-fail handler prints out the differences and throws an error
+E(E(sin(pi), 0.0), P(error=TRUE, stdout=TRUE))
 ```

+You can then summarise the results however you want.
+It is up to you.
+By default  ....@TODO....

 Labels `desired`, `current`, `undesired`, etc. are not hard-coded -- you
 choose the vocabulary.